-Scottish high tea - irresistible fancies (of the baked variety)
+Scottish high tea - a hot dish plus irresistible fancies

 Scottish High Tea

 Scottish high tea in its old-fashioned or traditional sense can be elusive to track down - but is still offered in a few hotels and restaurants.

 It is a kind of afternoon tea bulked with a simply cooked hot dish, perhaps fish or steak pie.
 (There's a lot of vagueness and confusion about this!)

 Basically it's the refined-carbohydrate Olympics of Scottish food and is served from late afternoon into the early evening.
 In a way you can treat it as an unfussy early dinner.
 And it's unlikely after you've eaten a Scottish high tea, you'd actually want dinner!
 (I blame the sticky cakes for that.)

 Scottish High Tea, dinner, lunch, supper – it’s all very confusing